velopert/redux-pender/README.md

 ## Introduction

 Redux pender is a middleware that helps you to manage asynchronous actions based on promise.
 It comes with useful tools that help you to handle this even more easier.

-This library is inspired from [redux-promise-middleware](https://github.com/pburtchaell/redux-promise-middleware), and this library pretty much works the similar as it.
+This library is inspired from [redux-promise-middleware](https://github.com/pburtchaell/redux-promise-middleware).
 The difference between redux-promise-middleware and this library is that this comes with some handy utils.
+Additionally, it also handles the cancellation of the promise-based action.
 To check out detailed comparisons between other libraries, please check [Comparisons](docs/Comparison.md) document

 ## Installation